espressif/esp-hosted/docs/sdio.md

 > [!NOTE]
 >
-> - 1.
-Try to use IO_MUX pins from the datasheet for optimal performance on both sides.
+> A. Try to use IO_MUX pins from the datasheet for optimal performance on both sides. \
-> - 2.
-These GPIO assignments are based on default Kconfig configurations.
-You can modify these in the menuconfig for both host and slave if needed.
+> B. These GPIO assignments are based on default Kconfig configurations.
+You can modify these in the menuconfig for both host and co-processor if needed. \
-> - 3.
-Once ported, any other host with standard SDIO can be used.
+> C. Once ported, any other host with standard SDIO can be used. \
-> - 4.
-ESP32, ESP32-S3, and ESP32-P4 can be used as hosts; ESP32 and ESP32-C6 can be used as slaves in SDIO mode.
+> D. ESP32, ESP32-S3, and ESP32-P4 can be used as hosts; ESP32 and ESP32-C6 can be used as co-processors in SDIO mode. \
-> - 5.
-External pull-ups are mandatory
+> E. External pull-ups are mandatory

-## 5. Set-Up ESP-IDF
+## 5 Set-Up ESP-IDF

 Before setting up the ESP-Hosted co-processor & host for SDIO mode, ensure that ESP-IDF is properly installed and set up on your system.